 Abstracts focus on recent research covering the entire spectrum of wilderness medicine.
 This abstract submission is for consideration at the next Wilderness Medical Societyâ€™s Summer Conference and Annual Meeting.
 Abstract Submission

-The WMS Research Council offers a couple documents to help researchers and authors successfully negotiate the process of putting together a project and seeing it through to publication.
+The WMS Research Committee offers resources to help researchers and authors successfully negotiate the process of putting together a project and seeing it through to publication.
 Go

 Your WMS Member Area.
 Here you can access/update all information relevant to your WMS membership as well as retrieve downloadable material or view online lectures you've purchased.
 You can also submit requests for CME credit, see all CME activity and obtain reprints of certificates.
 Go